The 9 Vehicles of Nyingma Tradition By Alak Zenkar Rinpoche

 Conduct

-One practices the conduct that is beyond adopting or abandoning in the recognition that all perceptions are but the display of the wisdom of great bliss.
+One practices the conduct that is beyond adopting or abandoning in the recognition that all are but the display of the wisdom of great bliss.

 Results